teodozjan/lacuna-cookbuk/README.md

 ## TODO

-- Specify different upgrade order for diffrent planets
+- Specify different upgrade order for different planets
 - Find ineffective ships to replace
 - Autobalance supply chains (send to home planet)
 - Autobalance home planet (if all supply chains will become 0 it won't go negative on happiness)